Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Pouring a powdered creatine on a container

 Creatine is a non-essential nutrient synthesized in the liver and kidneys.
-Its phosphorylated form, phosphocreatine or creatine phosphate, serves as an energy depot, and assists in creating adenosine triphosphate or ATP.
+Its phosphorylated form, phosphocreatine or creatine phosphate, is an energy depot and assists in creating adenosine triphosphate or ATP.

 Creatine Benefits